Sun-Mountain/lettuceMeetApp/README.md

 [![Postgres][Postgres.js]][Postgres-url]

-# Local Set Up and Installation
+# Set Up and Installation
 To clone the application then change into the directory:

 ```